 Session 1 │ 10:30 a.m. - 11:30 a.m. │ Kellogg Global Hub, 2410

 Session 2 │ 12:00 p.m. - 1:00 p.m. │ Kellogg Global Hub, 2410

 In the battle to win consumers, companies spend millions of dollars to understand consumers through focus groups, surveys and sophisticated analytics.
 But too often, people don’t really know what they want.
 In some industries, firms shape what consumers want through disruptive technology.
 In markets where technology plays a less central role, firms shape customer thinking as well.
 But how?
 In this session, we’ll explore how firms use social influence to shape customer thinking and help create an enduring advantage over rivals.

 Clinical Professor of Innovation & Entrepreneurship

-President & Chief Story Facilitator at Leadership Story Lab
+Adjunct Lecturer of Family Enterprise in the Center for Family Enterprises / President & Chief Story Facilitator at Leadership Story Lab

-The Entrepreneur Showcase is a forum for Kellogg alumni celebrating a reunion milestone to present to an audience of fellow alumni and guests.
-Each entrepreneur will deliver a brief pitch on their venture – including the problem they are solving, solution and status of company growth.
+The Entrepreneur Showcase is a forum for Kellogg alumni celebrating a Reunion milestone to present to an audience of fellow alumni and guests.
+Each entrepreneur will deliver a brief pitch on their venture – including the problem they are solving, the solution and the status of company growth.
 Presenters will have the opportunity to network and talk further about their business concepts at a reception following the program.
 The event is hosted in partnership with the Kellogg Innovation & Entrepreneurship Initiative (KIEI).
 The showcase provides a unique opportunity to highlight and support alumni in the process of building new ventures.

 Professor of Psychology, Weinberg College of Arts & Sciences / Professor of Management & Organizations